FOND DU LAC COUNTY

 RIPON CITY LANDFILLEPA ID# WID980610190

-The Ripon City Landfill site is located on approximately 7.3 acres of land, outside the northwestern city limits of Ripon.
-The site is located in a rural area, surrounded by woods, a gravel pit, a park, and cropland.
-Several private homes are located within one-half mile of the site.
-The site, a former gravel pit, was owned by a private party who leased the land to the Speed Queen Corporation in 1967 for the purpose of landfilling.
-The city of Ripon began leasing the property in 1968 for the disposal of wastes, and in 1969 was issued a license to operate the landfill.
-Later, the town of Ripon joined with the city of Ripon in the operation of the landfill.
-The landfill operated until 1983, accepting municipal, commercial, and industrial solid wastes.
+The RCL site was a former gravel pit that was owned by a private party who leased the land to the Speed Queen Corporation in 1967 for the purpose of landfilling.
+The City of Ripon began leasing the property in 1968 for the disposal of wastes, and in 1969, it was issued a license to operate the landfill.
+Later, the Town of Ripon joined with the City of Ripon in operating the landfill.
+The landfill was operated until 1983 and accepted municipal, commercial, and industrial solid wastes for disposal.

-In 1984, a residential well, located 500 feet south of the site, was found to be contaminated with substances from the landfill; this well was abandoned.
-The landfill area was capped with clay in 1985, vegetation was established, and a gas venting system was placed along the western edge of the landfill.
-In 1992, a group of potentially responsible parties (PRPs) signed an agreement with the Wisconsin Department of Natural Resources (WDNR) to complete a full remedial investigation and feasibility study (RI/FS) and implement a source control remedy.
+In 1984, a residential well located 500 feet south of the site was found to be contaminated with substances from the landfill.
+The well was abandoned.
+In 1985, the landfill area was capped with clay, vegetation was established, and a gas venting system was placed along the western edge of the landfill.
+In 1992, a group of potentially responsible parties (PRPs) signed an agreement with the Wisconsin Department of Natural Resources (WDNR) to complete a full remedial investigation (RI) and feasibility study (FS) at the site and to implement a source control remedy.

-The city of Ripon had an estimated population of about 7300 people and the town of Ripon had an estimated population of about 1400 people in 2006.
-Residents of Ripon obtain their drinking water solely from groundwater.
-One of the city's municipal wells is 3,700 feet southeast of the landfill.
+According to the 2010 census, the City of Ripon had an estimated population of about 7,733 people.
+Ripon obtains its drinking water from an area groundwater aquifer.
+One of the city's municipal wells is located 3,700 feet southeast of the landfill.

-Site ResponsibilityThe site is being addressed through federal, state, and potentially responsible party (PRP) actions.
+Site ResponsibilityThe RCL site is being addressed through federal, state, and potentially responsible party (PRP) actions.

-A five-year review report was approved by the United States Environmental Protection Agency in May 2001 which concluded that the remedy remained protective of human health and the environment, based on the monitoring results at the time.
+EPA completed a Five-Year Review (FYR) at the RCL site in May 2001 and concluded that the remedy remained protective of human health and the environment based on the available groundwater monitoring results.
 However, in October 2001, vinyl chloride was detected for the first time in two private wells located about 1500 ft downgradient (south-southwest) of the landfill.
-Because the vinyl chloride was found at significant concentrations.
-These two private wells were initially fitted with treatment systems.
-Later, the residences were connected to the city of Ripon municipal water by means of an extension of the water line to the area.
-In addition, two other private residences in the same area were connected to the new water line.
+Because the vinyl chloride was found at significant concentrations, the two private wells were fitted with individual treatment systems until the residences were connected to the City of Ripon municipal water.
+Two other private residences in the same area were also connected to the new water line.
 During this time, the State established a "Special Well Casing Pipe Depth Area" downgradient of the landfill.
 In this area, any new private wells that are constructed will have to adhere to stringent standards.

-Semi-annual groundwater monitoring has been instituted for both monitoring wells associated with the landfill and several downgradient private wells.
-Additional monitoring wells have been installed to help determine the degree and extent of the groundwater plume.
-As the investigations continue, possible alternative remedies for the groundwater contamination will be considered.
-An active gas management system at the landfill to replace the passive one is being investigated as an improvement in the source control.
+Semi-annual groundwater monitoring was instituted for monitoring wells associated with the landfill and several downgradient private wells.
+Additional monitoring wells were installed to help determine the degree and extent of the groundwater plume.
+An active gas management system at the landfill to replace the passive one was investigated as an improvement in the source control area.

-A second five-year review was completed in September 2006.
-The conclusion was that the remedy, with the additional measures that have been taken, is protective of human health and the environment in the short term.
-Additional review of the institutional controls is being conducted to ascertain their enforceability and adequacy before the remedy can be deemed protective in the long-term.
+EPA completed the second FYR at the RCL site in September 2006 and concluded that the remedy, with the additional measures that have been taken, was protective of human health and the environment in the short term.

 ContactsRemedial Project Manager, U.S. EPA